abdullokh-mukhammadjonov/template_variables/Readme.md

-This is a government project which is being develeped by Udevs team.
+This is a government project which is being develeped by ____ team.
 Please, If you join this project, make sure that you follow these rules: